Revitalizing Indigenous stories and culture at Waasayishkodenayosh and the Port Lands

 In the early 1900s, Toronto filled in the Ashbridges Bay marsh, now known as the Port Lands, to make space for a growing industrial port and redirected the Don River with an unnatural ninety-degree turn down the concrete-lined Keating Channel.
 This history of settlement and lake-filling at the mouth of the Don River is a story of the damage of colonialism, expansionism, and disregard for land, water, and life.

-Learn more about the post-colonial history of the Port Lands here.
+Visit the project website to learn more about the post-colonial history of the Port Lands [LINK].

 Image